Klemet/ForestRoadNetworkPluginForQGIS/README.md

 ## The "Forest Road Network Creation" algorithm

 This algorithm uses a cost raster that indicate the cost of building a forest road on a given pixel; polygons that represent harvested areas; lines that represent the main road network to which the forest road network must ultimately connect to; and a heuristic that determine in which order the roads are created by the algorithm.
+It can also take into account the angle of travel from one pixel to another to avoid sharp turns; but this function is still experimental.

 The use of a heuristic to cut the MTAP (Multiple Target Access Problem) that represents the creation of an optimized forest road network into a set of STAP (Single Target Access Problem) that are dealt with in the given order of the heuristic is a method currently used by professional softwares such as REMSOFT Road Optimizer.
 However, I do not consider this plugin to be made for operational planning of forest road networks; it is rather made for strategical planning of theoretical exercises.